 4) Can California employers have back of the house employees share in a tip pool?

-No (as of April 2017), but this could change.
-The Court in Oregon Restaurant and Lodging Association v.
+On March 23, 2018, the Consolidated Appropriations Act, 2018 signed by President Trump changed federal law on this issue and allows employers to share tips with back of the house employees.
+Therefore, as of March 24, 2018, California employers may include back of the house employees in any tip pooling arrangements.
+Prior to President Trump’s approval on the new law, this was not the case, as a Court in Oregon Restaurant and Lodging Association v.
 Perez, the Ninth Circuit Court of Appeals, which covers California, held in February 2016 that the Department of Labor’s regulations about who can participate in tip pools applies to states like California which do not permit tip credits.
-The DOL has issued regulations that under the FLSA a tip pool is only valid if it includes employees who “customarily and regularly” receive tips, such as waiters, waitresses, bellhops, counter personnel who service customers, bussers and service bartenders.
-According to the DOL, a valid tip pool “may not include employees who do not customarily and regularly receive tips, such as dishwashers, cooks, chefs, and janitors.”
+The DOL had issued regulations that under the FLSA a tip pool is only valid if it includes employees who “customarily and regularly” receive tips, such as waiters, waitresses, bellhops, counter personnel who service customers, bussers and service bartenders.
+According to the DOL past rule, a valid tip pool “may not include employees who do not customarily and regularly receive tips, such as dishwashers, cooks, chefs, and janitors.”
 The Plaintiffs in Oregon Restaurant filed a petition for review to the United State Supreme Court.
-The Supreme Court will likely decide whether to hear the case in 2017.
-Therefore, until any further clarification from the Supreme Court, it is best that restaurants use caution and not include back of the house employees who are not customarily and regularly tipped in tip pools.
+Given the new law that took effect, the Supreme Court’s review of the case is not necessary.

 While some states provide the employer with a “tip credit”, California law does not allow this.
 However, with the recent passage of the increase in California’s minimum wage, there is more discussion of examining whether a tip credit should be considered in California.
 However, current law does not allow employers to “credit” an employee’s tips towards the minimum wage requirement for each hour worked.